Excelsior Service Fellowship Program

 How much does the Excelsior Service Fellowship pay?

-The salary structure for the Fellowship is in two‐tiers, based on years of full-time post-collegiate work experience:
+The salary structure for the Excelsior Service Fellowship is in three tiers:

-• Fellows with less than three years of post‐collegiate work experience are paid $67,500 annually
+• Fellows with a master’s degree and less than three years of full-time, post-collegiate work experience are paid $70,000 annually;

-• Fellows with three or more years of post‐collegiate work experience are paid $72,500 annually
+• Fellows with a master’s degree and three or more years of full-time, post-collegiate work experience are paid $75,000 annually;

 Additionally, all fellows receive a comprehensive benefits package including paid leave, health, dental, vision, and other benefits.
 Fellows are also eligible for any annual salary increases provided for in the current negotiated Management/Confidential labor agreement.